Kisahime/WaifuChat-Local-/README.md

 *   **Infinite Chat**: Automatic context sliding lets you chat forever without crashing.
 *   **Persistent Memory**: Save and load your chat sessions at any time.

+## 🌟 New Features (Update 1.1)
+The app has been upgraded with advanced roleplay features to make your characters feel truly alive!

+### 🎭 Dynamic Expressions
+Characters now react visually to the conversation!
+*   **Mood Awareness**: The AI automatically detects if it's happy, sad, angry, or blushing.
+*   **Sprite Switching**: The avatar changes instantly to match the mood (e.g., smiling when complimented, frowning when insulted).
+*   **Customizable**: Map your own image files to specific emotions in the Character Editor.

+### 📔 "Living Memory" Diary
+Solve the "goldfish memory" problem with the new Diary System.
+*   **Episodic Memory**: The AI writes diary entries about your adventures from *its* perspective.
+*   **Context Injection**: Recent diary entries are automatically fed into new chat sessions, so the character **remembers what you did yesterday**.
+*   **End of Day**: Click "End Day & Write Diary" to generate a summary of your session.

+### 📖 Lorebook (World Info)
+Build a deep, consistent world.
+*   **Keyword Triggering**: Define keywords (e.g., "The Crystal Kingdom", "Excalibur").
+*   **Smart Injection**: When you mention a keyword, the app secretly injects the description into the AI's mind.
+*   **No Confusion**: Keeps the AI on track with complex lore without using up all its memory.

 ---

 ## 🚀 Installation (Windows)